-After you've created a few objects, you can share your objects with other users.
-In Interana 3.9 and later, you can share an object with another user or a role, according to your role definition.
+After you've created a few properties and boards, you can share them with other users.
+You can share an object with another user or an entire role, according to your role definition.

 How sharing works

-When you first create an object, only you and your admin can see it.
+When you first create an property or board, only you and your admin can see it.
 Other users cannot view your object until you share it with them or with your role.

 For example, User A and User B are on the product marketing team.
 Users A and B are both members of the same Interana role, called "product marketing".
 User A creates an object.
 User B does not see User A's object until User A shares it either with User B or with the product marketing role.